-If successful in the competition, a full ethical report and approval from an ethical review committee will need to be received by the Council within three months of the start date.
+If successful in the competition, the Council will be seeking a written confirmation of ethical approval from an ethical review committee for the research project.
 As ethical review committees only meet several times a year, it is recommended that applicants start thinking about this process early.